Bachelor in Cinema

 From the third year onwards, students choose between different options aimed at giving the curriculum a specific focus and offering the opportunity to experiment with a direction that could be explored in greater depth in a Master's degree.
 The final year is devoted to the completion of the diploma project, which includes a film and a theoretical essay.
 Collaboration between students from the three options continues through the formation of filming, editing, and post-production teams.
 At the same time, students prepare a portfolio of their work in order to launch themselves into the professional world.

-The practical diploma project will involve the creation of a diploma film from an image perspective (aesthetic considerations, camera choice, shooting, editing) as well as image color grading.
+The Bachelor diploma project will involve the creation of a diploma film from an image perspective (aesthetic considerations, camera choice, shooting, editing) as well as image color grading.

 See all Cinema projects